hauks96/s2-rewamped/readme.txt

  *  out different representations of the same line segment when there
  *  are 5 or more points on a line segment, indicate that here.
  **********************************************************************/
+The "this.points" list/array gets ruined after one run in Fast.
+You would have to save the points in a secondary array or re-read the points in, if you want to use them again.

 /**********************************************************************